Dental Exams and Cleanings

 TMJ Disorder Treatment

 A TMJ disorder is characterized by jaw pain, clicking, popping, or locking during jaw movement, limited motion, headaches, grinding teeth, and ringing in the ears.
 Severities of symptoms vary from patient to patient.
-Dr. Ligocki will test, diagnose, and determine what treatment is best suited to your needs.
+Our Clinical Team at Ligocki Dental Group will test, diagnose, and determine what treatment is best suited to your needs.
 A TMJ disorder can cause moderate to severe pain.
 There are several treatments that can be performed prior to surgery.
 Retainers, transcutaneous electrical nerve stimulation (TENS), trigger-point injections, radio wave therapy, and ultrasound therapy have all been proven to be very successful treatments for TMJ disorder.

 The inside of all teeth are filled with a material called dental pulp.
 The pulp has nerves, blood vessels and connective tissue.
 The pulp fills the tooth from the top (crown) all the way down to the bone.
 When a tooth is damaged, bacteria can enter the pulp and cause serious infection or an abscess.
 If left untreated, the pulp can be irreversibly damaged, leading to loss of the tooth.
-If you experience swelling of your face and neck, toothache, gum swelling, and severe sensitivity to temperature, call Dr. Ligocki immediately.
-Dr. Ligocki understands the frustration associated with toothache and makes sure that you will be seen as soon as possible.
+If you experience swelling of your face and neck, toothache, gum swelling, and severe sensitivity to temperature, call Ligocki Dental Group immediately.
+We understand the frustration associated with toothache and makes sure that you will be seen as soon as possible.